Gintoki Sakata

 Sorachi created the character after suggestions of his editors of having silver-haired samurai.
 He was originally going to be based on Hijikata Toshizō, the vice-captain from the Shinsengumi special forces.
 However, Sorachi changed his mind as he did not want the main character to be working in an organization and further remodeled his design into the present one.
 In the anime series Gintoki was voiced by Tomokazu Sugita, who enjoyed his character.
 For the English release of the first movie, he was voiced by Chris Patton, whereas in the Gintama° episodes Gintoki was played by Michael Daingerfield; later, Roly Gutiérrez dubbed him in the first anime series.
 Shun Oguri portrays him in the live-action films.

-Gintoki's character has received critical response from various reviewers and publications for manga, anime and other media.
-While Gintoki's reception has been positive, writers have also criticized his characterization in some story arcs.
-When he once parodied a Japanese politician in 2016, the company behind the manga, Shueisha, expressed pressure as well as laughter.
-Gintoki has also remained highly popular with Gintama fans, ranking first in all of the popularity polls.
+Gintoki's character has received a positive critical response from various reviewers and publications for manga, anime, and other media, although his characterization in some story arcs has been criticized.
+When he once parodied a Japanese politician in 2016, manga publisher Shueisha faced controversy.
+Gintoki has remained highly popular among Gintama fans, ranking first in numerous popularity polls.
 Merchandise based on Gintoki has also been released, including figurines.